thepanlab/NACHOS/README.md

 # Medical Imaging Framework

 ## Installation
 This package doesn't need to be installed.
-However, it requires for command lines to be run from `mif_outer/scripts`.
+However, it requires for command lines to be run from the directory`mif_outer/scripts`.
 More information in the [`Instructions`](#Instructions).

 ## Python Dependencies
 This package utilized Tensorflow2.
 All requirement needed can be found in [`requirements.txt`](requirements.txt)